MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

 Fixel-based analysis steps
 ---------------------------

-..
-WARNING:: The following steps and commands are pre-release only.
-It is likely that some command and option names will change over the next few months, however the overall process will remain the same.
-We recommend you don't update MRtrix half way through a study, and look out for update announcements on the `MRtrix community <http://community.mrtrix.org/>`_ and `blog <www.mrtrix.org/blog/>`_ pages.

-Note that for all MRtrix scripts and commands, additional information on the command usage and available command-line options can be found by invoking the command with the :code:`-help` option.

 7. Upsampling DW images
 ^^^^^^^^^^^^^^^^^^^^^^^
 Upsampling DWI data before computing FODs can `increase anatomical contrast <http://www.sciencedirect.com/science/article/pii/S1053811914007472>`_ and improve downstream spatial normalisation and statistics.
 We recommend upsampling by a factor of two using bspline interpolation::